peterculture/culture-apparel-production/PRODUCTION-DASHBOARD-INFO.md

 in dev2 resolves in staging and production too.
 That is why the hardcoded `0055e000005tFYfAAM` in `CreateCalendarEvent` is not a promotion blocker — it has been checked in both.

+### 🛑 LIVE BREAKAGE — 2026-09-18: the dashboard's decoration endpoint has no route.
+Fix is written, NOT PUSHED.

+`ca-api.js` calls `/api/production-methods`; the folder is `functions/api/decorations/`, and under
+`functions/` **the folder name IS the url**.
+On the live site `POST` there answers **405 with an empty body** and `GET` answers **200 with the SPA's own HTML**, so from the dashboard every decoration create / status move / checklist toggle / edit / remove fails, mostly in silence. **Trap 20** has the measurements, the fix (client repointed, `production-methods/` kept as a re-export alias, endpoint headers corrected, **smoke check 8** added) and why every previous test missed it.
+⛔ **It is uncommitted on Anthony's Mac.
+Nothing works from the UI until he pushes.**

 ### 🧭 NEWEST — 2026-09-16: the target object model was adopted.
 Read §4 "Target model build" first.

 Anthony's boss handed over a new Salesforce object design (OBJECT-GUIDE).
 Its decisions are